wazuh/wazuh-documentation/source/installation-guide/virtual-machine.rst

 .. note::

-        If you need to update your OVA virtual machine, you can consult the article `Upgrade to latest version of Wazuh 3.x <https://documentation.wazuh.com/current/installation-guide/upgrading/latest_wazuh3_minor.html>`_ also we recommend to update repository with ``yum update`` command.
+        If you need to update your OVA virtual machine, you can check out the article :ref:`this article <upgrading_latest_minor>`.
+We also recommend updating your repositories using the ``yum update`` command.